The primary target group for SAS is frequent travelers in Scandinavia, regardless of whether the trip is for business or leisure purposes.

 Frequent travelers in Scandinavia

-About 1.7 million of these passengers chose to travel with SAS at least once in 2014.
 As part of improving the offering to this target group, including leisure travel, SAS has expanded its network.
-This expansion has now led to SAS competing more actively for leisure market revenue, which contributed to the rise in currency-adjusted passenger revenue in 2012/2013.
+This expansion has now led to SAS competing more actively for leisure market revenue, which has contributed to the rise in currency-adjusted passenger revenue.

 Easy from start to finish

 SAS works actively to develop and improve its customer offering at every stage of the journey.
 Passengers of SAS value easier and more time-efficient travel, from the actual booking to arrival at the end destination.
 SAS EuroBonus loyalty program forms a key element in this offering, both during the journey and at home.
 Customers are able to earn and redeem EuroBonus points throughout the journey, for uses including everything from hotels and rental cars to shopping.

 Further developed travel concepts

 To meet the demand from frequent travelers for smooth, easy journeys, we have further developed the popular SAS Go and SAS Plus service concepts, as well as SAS Go Light and SAS Plus Saver.
 SAS Plus Saver has the same advantages as SAS Plus, except for rebooking and cancellation free of charge.

 Many customers also see the advantage in traveling SAS Plus and Business on our long-haul routes; during the fiscal year, the number of journeys on those routes increased 17%.